Décor Meeting #24: Studio Ammo and the Influence of Maritime Design

 @supakitch

-The essential ocean representation for the swimming-loving duo.
+The essential oceanic representation for the duo who are fans of swimming.

 sebzanella instagram

-Because Justine and Romain particularly like the surfer mood!
+Because Justine and Romain especially love the surfer mood!

-It's a great way to dream about being on vacation while you're at work!
+It’s a great way to dream of feeling like you’re on vacation while at work!

-She is the ceramics partner of the Ammo studio.
-Each piece creates a sense of purity.
-Hence the logic of working with Justine and Romain.
-Chloé creates her objects between Paris and Montreal.
+She is Studio Ammo’s ceramic partner.
+Each piece evokes a feeling of purity.
+Hence the logical collaboration with Justine and Romain.
+Chloé works on her objects between Paris and Montreal.

-Elisa is the duo's illustration partner.
-You can see why at a glance!
+Elisa is the duo’s partner for illustrations.
+You can see at a glance why!

 The colors used are inspired by vegetation.
-She also creates textile designs.
+She also creates textile design.

 laroseguyon instagram

-Each object tells a specific poem, being assembled by hand.
-These include lighting fixtures, furniture, and even sculptures full of meaning.
+Each object tells a specific poetry, being hand-assembled.
+These are lighting fixtures, furniture, or sculptures full of meaning.

-Because, as we've seen before, the material is the criterion on which the duo would not falter in their creations.
-Here we can see an exceptional work of the material.
+Because as we saw earlier, material is the criterion on which the duo would never compromise in their creations.
+Here we can see exceptional work with material.

 elo villaon instagram

-Each photo is authentic and showcases Brittany's most beautiful landscapes!
-Elodie captures moments on film and enjoys showcasing craftsmanship.
+Each photo is authentic and showcases the most beautiful landscapes of Brittany!
+Elodie captures moments on film and enjoys highlighting craftsmanship.

 iamfm instagram

-Because it is an incredible and hard work of a plastic designer.
+Because it is the incredible and relentless work of a visual artist designer.

 0 comments